Woman coach mapping niche positioning for a specific client problem

 Action Step:

-Nail down exactly who lights you up to coach and which problems you solve best.
-Get drastically specific, “I help healthcare managers reduce burnout” is a thousand times more effective than “I empower women.”
+Nail down exactly who you are equipped to coach and which problems you solve best.
+Get drastically specific, “I help healthcare managers reduce burnout” gives the buyer more useful context than “I empower women.”

 2. You Think Demographics = Niche (Spoiler: They Don’t)